webhintio/hint/packages/connector-chrome/README.md

 ## Options

-The set of settings supported by chrome connector are:
+The set of settings supported by Chrome connector are:

 * `defaultProfile (boolean)`: Indicates if the browser should use the default profile or create a new one.
 By default the value is `false` so a new one is created.
 You might want to set it to `true` if you want `sonarwhal` to have access to pages where the default profile is already authenticated.
-This only applies for Google Chrome as Microsoft Edge doesn’t create a new profile.
 * `useTabUrl (boolean)`: Indicates if the browser should navigate first to a given page before going to the final target. `false` by default.
 * `tabUrl (string)`: The URL to visit before the final target in case